From the Stochastic Embedding Sufficiency Theorem to a Superspace Diffusion Framework: Uniqueness of

 \begin{remark}[Markov property] The Markov property (Requirement~R2 of Theorem~\ref{thm:proper_time_sde}) follows from the independent-increments structure established by Theorem~\ref{thm:levy_wiener}.
 A deeper justification is that the ordering parameter $\tau$ is \emph{not} physical time: it is the filtration index of the stochastic process.
 Memory (non-Markovianity) requires a notion of ``how long ago,'' which presupposes a temporal metric.
 Since physical time is \emph{emergent} from the quadratic variation (Theorem~\ref{thm:emergent_time}), it is not available at the level where the process is defined.
 Imposing non-Markovian structure on the $\tau$-evolution would circularly presuppose the temporal structure that the framework constructs.

 At the effective level, even if the fundamental process possessed $\tP$-scale temporal correlations, Donsker's invariance principle~\cite{Donsker1951} guarantees convergence to a Wiener process after averaging over $N \sim (L/\lP)$ correlation lengths, with corrections of order $N^{-1/2} \sim (\lP/L)$.
-For any observable scale $L \gg \lP$, non-Markovian corrections are unmeasurably small (see SI-4, Appendix~D for the explicit bound $|\mathcal{C} - 1| \leq 0.13$ for the cosmological case). \end{remark}
+For any observable scale $L \gg \lP$, non-Markovian corrections are unmeasurably small (for the cosmological case, the explicit bound is $|\mathcal{C} - 1| \leq 0.13$). \end{remark}

 \begin{remark}[Spatial locality of the noise] The $\delta$-correlated spatial structure $\E[\dd W_{ij}(x)\,\dd W_{kl}(y)] \propto \delta(x,y)\,\dd\tau$ follows from two considerations. \emph{First}, cluster decomposition: spacelike-separated metric fluctuations must be statistically independent, since spatial correlations in the noise would transmit information acausally. \emph{Second}, the absence of new length scales: any spatial correlation length $\xi$ in the noise would introduce a dimensionful parameter beyond $\{\hbar, G, c\}$.
 By the uniqueness of the Planck length (Proposition~\ref{prop:planck-unique_axiom}), $\xi = \alpha\,\lP$ for some dimensionless $\alpha$.
 At scales $L \gg \lP$, the spatial central limit theorem averages over $(L/\xi)^3$ independent correlation volumes, rendering the effective noise $\delta$-correlated to precision $({\lP}/{L})^{3/2}$.
 The locality assumption is thus both theoretically motivated and observationally invisible when relaxed. \end{remark}